Lightweight Image Inpainting by Stripe Window Transformer with Joint Attention to CNN: Introduction

-Therefore, it inspires us to design a lightweight transformer block with stable repair effects.
-Specifically, we use the CSWin transformer \cite{dong2022cswin} which used stripe window self-attention to replace the traditional full self-attention.
-Stripe window self-attention mechanism computes self-attention parallel to horizontal and vertical stripe cross-windows.
+Specifically, we referred to the CSWin transformer \cite{dong2022cswin} which used stripe window self-attention to replace traditional full self-attention.
+The stripe window self-attention mechanism computes self-attention parallel to horizontal and vertical stripe cross-windows.
 Each stripe is obtained by dividing the input feature into constant-width stripes.
-In this way, we can achieve global attention with limited computational cost and we redesign the transformer block to improve the repair performance.
+In this way, we can achieve global attention with limited computational cost.
+Then we redesigned the transformer block to enhance its repair performance.

-The consistency of color is another important factor to judge the quality of the image.
-It is easy to discern the difference between inpainted image and original image by human vision if the color has deviation.
-Most researchers only deal with basic primary colors but we think this is not enough.
+The consistency of color is another important factor to judge the quality of an image.
+It is easy to discern the difference between inpainted image and original image by the human eye even if there is only a small deviation in the color.
+While most existing methods only deal with the basic primary colors, we believe that this is not enough.
 If we can quickly improve color consistency in the early stage of training, the repair performance can be improved.
-Therefore, we transform the inpainted image to HSV color space and compare it with the input image.
+Therefore, we transform the inpainted image to the HSV color space and compare it with the input image.
 In follow-up experiments, our method is confirmed to be effective.

 The rest of the paper is organized as follows.
 In Section \ref{sec2}, we introduce the previous and state-of-the-art inpainting methods.
 Then we present our proposed method and loss function in Section \ref{sec3}.
 In Section \ref{sec4}, we exhibit our training details, experiment results, inpainting images, and ablation studies.
 At last, the conclusions are drawn in Section \ref{sec5}.
-Due to page limit, qualitative and quantitative results of CelebA dataset, object removal experiments, and other inpainting images are provided in the \textbf{Appendix} (See Supplementary Material).
+The major contributions of this work are as follows: \begin{itemize} \item We propose a stripe window self-attention transformer with an efficient local enhancement position encoding.
+Then we redesign the transformer block to make the result better than the original method. \item We suggest joint attention from global layers to local layers, connecting the two layers to enhance the overall consistency of repair results. \item We propose a new HSV loss focused on color consistency in the early stage. \item In the common dataset including Places2 and CelebA, we conduct extensive experiments to confirm that our proposed model is better than other advanced methods. \end{itemize}